 What is Antibiotic Resistance?

-Antibiotic resistance can happen to anyone regardless of age, but it does not in people or animals themselves, but rather in the bacteria itself.
+Antibiotic resistance can happen to anyone regardless of age, but it is not in people or animals themselves, but in the bacteria itself.

-It is for this reason that it is important to only use antibiotics for bacterial infections and to completely finish each dose as prescribed by your healthcare professional.
+For this reason, it is important to only use antibiotics for bacterial infections and to completely finish each dose as prescribed by your healthcare professional.

 Sore Throat vs. Strep Throat: Is it Possible to Diagnose at Home?

-Making an appointment to see your healthcare professional can be a time consuming and annoying task.
-Not only do you have to have a healthcare professional that is accessible and available, but you have to take time away from resting your body in order to attend your appointment.
+Making an appointment to see your healthcare professional can be a time-consuming and annoying task.
+Not only do you have to have a healthcare professional that is accessible and available, but you have to take time away from resting your body to attend your appointment.

-Luckily there are better ways to get in touch with a doctor from the comforts of home.
-At Your Doctors Online, you can chat with one of our doctors for free without leaving your home or risking your health.
+Luckily there are better ways to get in touch with a doctor from the comfort of home.
+At Your Doctors Online, you can free chat with one of our doctors without leaving your home or risking your health.